 Most people naturally heal following minor trauma, such as a bump or fall.
 However, some wounds fail to progress through the normal stages of healing in a timely manner.
 This failure to progress can be related to infection, lack of oxygen, chronic swelling and diabetes, among other factors.
 When impediments to healing exist, it is all the more important to create an ideal environment for healing to occur.

 Studies show that the longer a wound persists, the less likely it is to heal.
 It is therefore recommended that patients with chronic wounds receive advanced wound care in a timely manner.

-If you have a wound that has not made significant progress toward healing in two weeks or has not totally healed within 30 days, you may benefit from the expertise of Cape Cod Healthcare’s Wound Care team.
-We utilize a multi-disciplinary team approach and is guided by an evidenced-based comprehensive clinical pathway for healing wounds.
+If you have a wound that has not made significant progress toward healing in two weeks or has not totally healed within 30 days, you may benefit from the expertise of the Cape Cod Healthcare Wound Care team.

 - Arterial Ulcers